-⚙️ Configuration
+Configuration

-When creating a new workers controller, you can customize its behavior through the workers.Config
+When creating a new workers controller, you can customize its behavior through the workers.Config struct.

-Field | Type | Description | Default |
+| Option | Type | Description | Default |

 MaxWorkers | int | Maximum number of workers in the pool.
-If set to 0 , the pool size is dynamic. | 0 |
+If set to 0, the pool size is dynamic.
+See Workers Pools for details. | 0 |

-StartImmediately | bool | If true , tasks are executed immediately after being added.
-If false , tasks must be started manually via Start() .
+StartImmediately | bool | If true, tasks are executed immediately after being added.
+If false, tasks must be started manually via Start().
 See Tasks for details. | false |

-StopOnError | bool | If true , workers stop executing tasks on the first error encountered.
-If false , execution continues.
-See Results for details. | false |
+StopOnError | bool | If true, workers stop executing tasks on the first error encountered.
+If false, execution continues.
+See Results) for details. | false |

 TasksBufferSize | int | Buffer size for pending tasks.
-Useful for controlling task queuing behavior.
-See Tasks for details. | 0 |
+Used in case of accumulating tasks and starting executing them after a delay or in case of very small tasks.
+See Tasks) for details. | 0 |

-🧩 Example
+Example

 Creating a controller with a fixed pool of 10 workers, immediate start, and custom buffer size: